chaos-mesh/website/docs/simulate-jvm-application-chaos.md

 ## Usage restrictions

-Currently, Chaos Mesh uses [MutatingAdmissionWebhook](https://kubernetes.io/zh/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) to modify the Pod definition and loads Java agent using [Init Containers](https://kubernetes.io/zh/docs/concepts/workloads/pods/init-containers/) instead of using the runtime environment.
+Currently, Chaos Mesh uses [MutatingAdmissionWebhook](https://kubernetes.io/zh/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) to modify the Pod definition and loads Java agent using [Init Containers](https://kubernetes.io/zh/docs/concepts/workloads/pods/init-containers/) instead of loading java agent at runtime.
 Therefore, there are some restrictions when you use JVMChaos:

 - The Webhook support needs to be enabled in Kubernetes.
 - For Pods that exist before you configure [MutatingAdmissionWebhook](https://kubernetes.io/zh/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) for the namespace, they will not be affected by JVMChaos.
-- JVM in all containers under namespace will load Java agent at the startup stage, and VMChaos will not unmount Java agent after being deleted.
-If you hope to clean up the Java agent considering the impact that Java agent may have on program behaviors or performance, you can move the work load out of the namespace.
+- JVM in all containers under namespace will load Java agent at the startup stage, and JVMChaos will not unload Java agent after being deleted.
+If you hope to clean up the Java agent considering the impact that Java agent may have on program behaviors or performance, you can move the workload out of the namespace.

 In addition, creating JVMChaos using Chaos Dashboard is not supported currently.

 ## Create experiments using YAML files

 The following example shows you the methods and effects of JVMChaos with a specified return value.
 The YAML files referred in the following steps can be found in [examples/jvm](https://github.com/chaos-mesh/chaos-mesh/tree/master/examples/jvm).
-The default work path for the following steps is in `examples/jvm`.
+The default work directory for the following steps is in `examples/jvm`.
 The default namespace installed by Chaos Mesh is `chaos-testing`.

 ### 1. Create a namespace and configure MutatingAdmissionWebhook